Terra Foundation for American Art International Essay Prize

-The Terra Foundation for American Art International Essay Prize recognizes excellent scholarship by a non-U.S. scholar in the field of historical American art.
-Manuscripts should advance understanding of American art, demonstrating new findings and original perspectives.
-The prize-winning essay will be translated and published in American Art, the Smithsonian American Art Museum's scholarly journal.
-The winner will receive a $1,000 cash award and an up to $3,000 travel stipend to give a presentation in Washington, D.C., and meet with museum staff and fellows.
+The Terra Foundation for American Art International Essay Prize recognizes excellent scholarship by a non-U.S. citizen working in the field of historical American art.
+Manuscripts should advance the understanding of American art, demonstrating new findings and original perspectives.
+The prize winner will be given the opportunity to work toward publication in American Art, the Smithsonian American Art Museum’s scholarly journal.
+The winner will also receive a $1,000 cash award and a travel stipend of up to $3,000 to give a presentation in Washington, D.C., and meet with museum staff and fellows.
 This prize is supported by funding from the Terra Foundation for American Art.

-The length of the essay (including endnotes) shall be between 7,000 and 8,500 words and should include approximately 12 to 14 illustrations with figure references in the text.
-The essay should be submitted by e-mail as a Word file, accompanied by a PDF file containing all of the illustrations, along with captions that provide each object's title, artist, date, medium, dimensions, and current location.
-All manuscripts should be accompanied by an abstract of 500 to 1,000 words written in English that: 1) clearly states the author's thesis and the essay's contribution to the field of American art, and 2) outlines the essay's basic structure and methodology.
-A curriculum vitae should be included.
+The length of the essay (including endnotes) should be between 7,000 and 8,500 words and should include approximately 12 to 14 illustrations with figure references in the text.
+The essay should be submitted by e-mail as a Word file and should include a bibliography of key sources.
+A PDF file containing all of the illustrations, along with captions that provide each object’s title, artist, date, medium, dimensions, and current location, is also required.
+All manuscripts should be accompanied by an abstract of 500 to 1,000 words written in English that: 1) clearly states the author’s thesis and the essay’s contribution to the field of American art, and 2) outlines the essay’s basic structure and methodology.
+A curriculum vitae should be included as well.

-Submissions must be sent to TerraEssayPrize[at]si.edu by January 15, 2014.
-Questions or comments may be sent to the same address.
+Submissions must be sent to TerraEssayPrize@si.edu by January 15, 2015.
+Questions or comments may be emailed to the same address.

 Terra International Essay Prize Recipients

 2014: John Fagg, "Bedpans and Gibson Girls: Clutter and Matter in John Sloan’s Graphic Art," Forthcoming—Fall 2015 (vol. 29, no.3).